hirzi/Workshop/README.md

 	apt-get install vim nano

 ## Step 5\.
 Download data
 Then we download data.
-All the BAM files as well as population metadata are deposited in the github: https://github.com/hirzi/Workshop (make public!).
+All the BAM files as well as population metadata are deposited in the github: https://github.com/hirzi/Workshop.
 Let's pull this directory to our Docker container and our named volume.

 	git clone https://github.com/hirzi/Workshop.git